guilhermefront/guilhermefront/README.md

 - 📖 love to read docs
 - 🎧 listen to every type of music, but has Eminem as favorite artist
 - 💡 try to be a better person in every aspect of life
-- 💻 is passionate about building quality web apps developed with React and Typescript.
+- 💻 is passionate about building quality web apps

 #### Reach me! feel free to talk about anything 😄